Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 ### 3. Modbus Model
 Here, if you want to change the Modbus limitation, you need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power". <br /> What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".

+### 4. PC Connection Model
+you can change "recurTimes" in "Battery-Safety-Sever-Client/main/Client/config.properties" to set the times the program loops for after errors happen on PC Connection.
+If you set another ip address or already use the current port, you can change "ip_addre", "ip_port".

 ## Collected Data(Result)

 For Server: